 Dallas Recalls Forward Fredrik Olofsson from Texas

-FRISCO, Texas - Dallas Stars General Manager Jim Nill announced today that the club has recalled forward Fredrik Olofsson from the Texas Stars, Dallas' development affiliate in the American Hockey League (AHL).
-Olofsson will wear No. 42 for Dallas.
+FRISCO, Texas - Dallas Stars General Manager Jim Nill announced today that the club has loaned forward Fredrik Olofsson to the Texas Stars, Dallas' development affiliate in the American Hockey League (AHL).

+Olofsson, 26, has recorded one goal (1-0--1) in three games for Dallas this season.
+Olofsson made his NHL debut on Dec.
+27 against the Nashville Predators, logging 9:16 time on ice and four shots on goal.
+He tallied his first NHL goal (1-0--1) on Dec.
+31 vs. the San Jose Sharks, which also marked his first career game-winning goal.

-Olofsson, 26, has recorded 12 points (4-8--12) and a +11 rating in 28 games with Texas this season.
-He ranks second among club forwards and fourth overall in plus-minus and has 34 shots on goal in his first full AHL season.
+In 28 games with Texas this season, he has recorded 12 points (4-8--12) and a +11 rating.
+He shares third among club forwards and fifth overall in plus-minus (+11) and has 34 shots on goal in his first full AHL season.
 Olofsson has appeared in 30 career AHL games with Texas and Rockford, registering 12 points.

-The Helsingborg, Sweden native recorded 42 points (15-27--42) in 49 games with IK Oskarshamn of the SHL in 2021-22.
-He finished the campaign tied for 14th in the SHL with a team-leading 27 assists, while he ranked 16th in the SHL and second on the club in points (42) and ranked third on the squad in goals (15).
-Olofsson also posted eight points (2-6--8) in nine postseason contests with IK Oskarshamn last season, co-leading the team in assists (6) and points (8).

 The 6-foot-2, 190-pound forward was originally selected by Chicago in the fourth round (98th overall) of the 2014 NHL Draft and signed a one-year contract with Dallas on May 18.